 What is heatstroke?

-Heatstroke occurs when a person’s body temperature rises from about 37°C to above 40.5°C. It is sometimes called hyperthermia.
+Heatstroke occurs when a person’s body temperature rises from about 37°C to above 40.5°C. It is sometimes called hyperthermia (not to be confused with hypothermia, which occurs when the body's temperature drops significantly).

 Heatstroke needs immediate first aid to lower the body temperature as quickly as possible.

-Dehydration and heat exhaustion are milder types of heat-related illnesses.
+Dehydration and heat exhaustion are milder types of heat-related illness.

 The signs and symptoms of heatstroke include: